shobhitpuri/shobhitpuri.github.io/_posts/2017-08-10-git-refresh.md

           source ~/.bash_profile

-    You are done!
+    And we are done!

-#### GitHub Repository
+### GitHub Repository
 You can find the scripts for the `git refresh` and other similar custom commands like `git switch` and `git pushremote` on the following git repository: [https://github.com/shobhitpuri/git-refresh](https://github.com/shobhitpuri/git-refresh)

 You can create your own commands by following the above steps.
 Just create a new file `git-yourcommand` and write the commands in the shell script.
 You can pass the params as required.
-Feel free to write your feedback and let me know what awesome shortcuts have you created.
+Feel free to write your feedback and let me know what awesome custom commands have you created.